Swiftarc Ventures

-Swiftarc Ventures is an American-based early and growth stage venture capital fund headquartered in New York City.
+Swiftarc Ventures was an American-based early and growth stage venture capital fund headquartered in New York City.

 Swiftarc also has offices in Miami, FL.

 History

 The Swiftarc Ventures was founded in 2019 by Sid Jawahar.

 Investments

-Switarc invests on telehealth and early-stage consumer tech and food sustainability companies.
+Switarc claimed to invest in telehealth and early-stage consumer tech and food sustainability companies.

-Its major invests include Intellihealth, R-Zero, and Artiphon.
+Its major invests included Intellihealth, R-Zero, and Artiphon.

-The firm has two separate invest funds - Swiftarc Venture Labs Fund, Swiftarc Telehealth Fund.
+The firm had two separate invest funds - Swiftarc Venture Labs Fund, Swiftarc Telehealth Fund.